catherinepope/papermod/content/workshops/resources/what-should-you-include-in-a-narrative-cv.md

 ## Next Steps

-Once you have your examples, you can start assembling them to build specific narratives.
-That's what you'll do [in the next post, where you'll also see some examples for each module](../how-to-write-a-narrative-cv/).
+Once you have your examples, you can start assembling them to build specific narratives. <!-- That's what you'll do [in the next post, where you'll also see some examples for each module](../how-to-write-a-narrative-cv/). -->

 In the meantime, unearth and record those previous achievements.
 You can start simple with a Word document or a spreadsheet.
 Spending just 30 minutes on each module would be a great start.

-🍪 And don't forget to give yourself a big pat on the back and a biscuit for everything you've achieved so far.
+🍪 And don't forget to reward yourself with a biscuit for everything you've achieved so far.